Joe-Connolly/trustedreviews-api/README.md

 * Clone repo
 * Navigate to root directory of repo
+* To setup PassportJS:
+    * Create a new .env file in the root directory
+    * In the file create a new variable `AUTH_SECRET` and set it equal to a new string (in doublequotes).
+This string can be anything, but should be relatively long (30+ characters).
+    * This secret will be used to generate Json Web Tokens used to authenticate users.
+Make sure that `.env` is included in your .gitignore file, so this will not be uploaded to git.
 * Run `yarn` to install dependencies
 * Run `yarn start` to run the app